THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 Let us see if Paul agrees.

-Knowing therefore the terror of the Lord, we persuade men; but we are made manifest unto God; and I trust also are made manifest in your consciences.
+Knowing, therefore, the terror of the Lord, we persuade men; but we are well known to God, and I also trust are well known in your consciences.
 (II Corinthians 5:11)

 We have stated that Christ is ready to judge those who are alive in the world and those who are deceased.
 We have suggested that the Divine judgment comes in the form of fiery ordeals and that for most of us, most of the judgment, the ordeals, may take place in the spirit realm after we die or at the coming of the Lord.